- Homosexuality

 History

-Same-sex marriage in Georgia is not legal.
+Same-sex marriage in Georgia is banned.

 Legal recognition of non-binary gender in Georgia is not legally recognized.